goderich/dissertation/dissertation.md

 | mas-taɹil     | 'to jump (AV)'              |
 | pas-taɹil-an  | 'to jump (PV)'              |

-The big difference between Plngawan vowel syncope and Matu'uwal vowel weakening is that the former does not depend on metricality, or at least not right-to-left metricality.
+The major difference between Plngawan vowel syncope and Matu'uwal vowel weakening is that the former does not depend on metricality, or at least not right-to-left metricality.
 The metrical structure of a stem does not change after adding a suffix: compare Plngawan *mas-taɹil\~pas-taɹil-an* and Matu'uwal *mas-tatail\~pəsi-tatayl-an* 'to jump'.

 Instead, it is always the leftmost syllable in Plngawan that becomes closed after vowel syncope is applied, no matter how many syllables are to its right.
 This contrast is demonstrated with the pair *mu-hlaʔiy* /muh.la.ʔiː/ 'winter' and *mas-hulaʔiy* /mas.hu.la.ʔiː/ 'to snow', both of which are derived from *hulaʔiy* 'snow'.
 It is thus always the second vowel from the left edge that gets deleted where this rule applies.
-However, since unlike Matu'uwal vowel weakening, Plngawan vowel syncope does not lead to alternations with disyllabic prefixes, it could be argued that, synchronically speaking, the rule does not apply in cases like *mas-hulaʔiy* at all, and that the underlying form of the prefix is simply *mas-*/*pas-*.
+However, since unlike Matu'uwal vowel weakening, Plngawan vowel syncope does not lead to alternations with disyllabic prefixes, it could be argued that, synchronically speaking, the rule does not apply in cases like *mas-hulaʔiy* at all, and that *mas-*/*pas-* is simply the underlying form of the prefix.
 Nevertheless, there is still a common pattern with roots that do alternate, like *muhlaʔiy* 'winter' (< *hulaʔiy* 'snow') or *pahŋaleʔan* 'to carry on shoulder (LV)' (< *haŋaliʔ* 'shoulder').

-There are also disyllabic prefixes in Plngawan where syncope does not apply, for example *makuramas* 'to get better, to make up (after an argument)' (< *ramas* 'good'), *makuɹakeh* 'to become enemies' (< *ɹakeh* 'bad'), *makuʔaraʔ* 'to wear trousers' (< *ʔaraʔ* 'trousers').
+There are also disyllabic prefixes in Plngawan where syncope does not apply, for example, *makuramas* 'to get better, to make up (after an argument)' (< *ramas* 'good'), *makuɹakeh* 'to become enemies' (< *ɹakeh* 'bad'), *makuʔaraʔ* 'to wear trousers' (< *ʔaraʔ* 'trousers').
 But cf. *maksapit* 'to wear shoes' (< *sapit* 'shoes') and *maktamukuʔ* 'to wear a hat' (< *tamukuʔ* 'hat'), where the prefix is *mak-* instead of *maku-*.

 Plngawan vowel syncope is still poorly understood, and requires further research.
 A closer look at vowel weakening in Matu'uwal would also be helpful, especially its interactions with other vowel reduction processes, such as hiatus resolution.
 So far we only have the picture in very broad strokes, and many of the finer details remain to be uncovered.